-I’m a sophomore from Mooresville, North Carolina and I’m an economics and mathematics double major.
-I originally started out in the business school thinking I was going to switch to the something in the humanities but here I am in social sciences/STEM and I love it!
-I want to go on and get my Ph.D. in economics with a focus in behavioral or anthropological economics and teach at a college level.
+I’m a junior from Mooresville, North Carolina and I’m an economics major.
+I originally started out in the business school thinking I was going to switch to something in the humanities but here I am in social sciences and I love it!
+I want to go on and work as an advisor at a college or university or go into education policy at a state government.
 I never want to leave school!
 I have a passion for mentorship and working with students, and that is reflected in the activities I am involved with.

 My pet peeve: People mixing up “good” versus “well”.
 Don’t get me started.

 I’m motivated by: Puppies.
 Also pictures of unique quotes over clichéd artsy backgrounds.

 My hero: I hate to give the obvious answer, but my mom.
 She’s given me a great example of a strong woman who is unafraid to work for what she wants, and that has impacted me greatly throughout my life.